 Most visitors to the Czech Republic spend their time in its near-mythical capital, Prague.
 Granted, the Golden City does exert a siren pull and you could spend endless hours there – roaming through the maze of it’s Old Town, discovering its back street secrets, getting to know each stone saint on the Charles Bridge.
 But don’t miss out on the rest of the country, with it’s stately old spa towns, fanciful castles, spruce forests and subterranean caves.
-The Czech Republic is a feast of art, history and heart-attack food – abandon your vowels and tuck in.
+The Czech Republic is a feast of art, history and scrumptious food.

 Best time to visit